fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Conference mode isn't supported for calls routed to the queue from a Direct Routing gateway enabled for Location Based Routing.
 - Conference mode is required if Teams users need to consult/transfer calls with Call queues.
-- Agents may hear the configured music on hold in queue for up to two seconds when first joining the call.
+- Agents can hear the configured music on hold in queue for up to two seconds when first joining the call.

 > [!IMPORTANT]
 > Transfer mode (when conference mode is disabled) is now in legacy mode.
 Support for transfer mode is scheduled to be removed by the end of June 2025.